 Press [KEYBOARD] to enter KEYBOARD mode.
 In this mode, you can play the preset of the active audio track (or send MIDI notes if you have an active MIDI track).
-With KB SCALE set to CHROMATIC and KB FOLD set to OFF the [TRIG] keys will light up in a pattern that resembles an octave of a piano keyboard layout.
+With KB SCALE set to CHROMATIC and MODE set to REGULAR the [TRIG] keys will light up in a pattern that resembles an octave of a piano keyboard layout.
 Only lit keys are playable.
 Press [TRK] + [TRIG 1-16] keys to select the track you want to play.

-Press the trig keys to change the note pitch of the preset.
+Press the lit trig keys to play different notes.
 The range from [TRIG 9] key to [TRIG 16] key is one octave.
-The whole note range you can trig for spans a little more than 10 octaves (C0-G10) You can transpose the keyboard 4 octaves up and 5 octaves down from the middle octave.
-Press [KEY-BOARD] + [UP]/[DOWN] to transpose the virtual keyboard up or down in octave steps.
-With U/D KEY MODE set to KB OCT, just press [UP]/[DOWN] to transpose the virtual keyboard when you are in KEY-BOARD mode.
-For more information, please see "14.7.4 U/D KEY MODE" on page 81.
+The whole note range you can trig is a little more than 10 octaves (CO-G10) You can transpose the keyboard 4 octaves up and 5 octaves down from the middle octave.
+Press [+]/[-] to transpose the virtual keyboard up or down in octave steps.
+With U/D KEY MODE set to KB OCT, you can also press [UP]/[DOWN] to transpose the virtual keyboard when you are in KEYBOARD mode.
+For more information, please see "13.7.4 U/D KEY MODE" on page 77.

-Notes trigged can be recorded on the sequencer in LIVE RECORDING mode.
-Find out how this is done in section "10.2.3 LIVE RECORDING MODE" on page 42.
+Notes triggered can be recorded on the sequencer in LIVE RECORDING mode.
+Find out how this is done in section "10.4 LIVE RECORDING MODE" on page 42.